The Problem

 The bar was not designed for you.

-By the mid-2000s the architecture was already established: a depower mainline, a trim, a safety leash, a quick release.
-That combination has been the standard ever since.
-Two decades of refinements have improved the materials, the safety releases, the aesthetics, and the untwist systems.
-The fundamental architecture has not changed.
+The kite bar, as it is generally known and understood by the community today was already established by the mid-2000s : depower mainline, trim, safety leash, complete quick release, line untwist… That combination has been the standard ever since.
+Honestly, it has everything you need (IMO sometimes even features that result a bad trade off) but one thing.
+Two decades of refinements have improved the materials, the safety releases, the aesthetics, untwist systems… But the fundamental architecture has not changed.

 That architecture has one core limitation.
 It shows up differently across riders, kites, and conditions — but it is always the same root cause.